 Thorlabs' Thermally Stabilized Full-Wave Liquid Crystal Variable Retarder (LCVR) uses a nematic liquid crystal cell to function as a variable wave plate.
 The absence of moving parts provides quick switching times on the order of milliseconds (see the Switching Time tab for details).
 This liquid crystal retarder features an integrated heater which will hold the temperature of the retarder constant to within ±0.1 °C when used with our TC200 temperature controller.
 Temperature stabilization provides constant retardance even if the ambient temperature changes and also allows for faster switching times.
-A Y-cable is provided, which allows this retarder to be used directly with our LCC25 liquid crystal controller and TC200 temperature controller (both sold below).
+A Y-cable is provided, which allows this retarder to be used directly with one of our LC Controllers and our TC200 Temperature Controller (all available separately below).

 The LCC1223T-A is AR coated for visible light from 350 to 700 nm (see the Performance tab for transmission and retardance data).
 This retarder features a Ø20 mm clear aperture and has an outer diameter of 2", making it compatible with any of our Ø2" optic mounts for 12 mm thick optics (such as the LCRM2 or RSP2).

 LC Retarder Performance